UPDATE: Firefighters Injured, Two Hospitalized In Pompton Lakes House Explosion

 UPDATE: Two firefighters were hospitalized after an explosion during an overnight blaze leveled a home in Pompton Lakes.

 Their injuries weren't considered life-threatening, Mayor Michael Serra said early Saturday, Jan.
+14.

-14, although one was taken by ambulance to Cooperman Barnabas Medical Center in Livingston.
+Both firefighters were eventually released from Cooperman Barnabas Medical Center in Livingston, their colleagues said Saturday afternoon.

-Five Pompton Lakes firefighters in all were inside the Ramapo Avenue home when it blew just hours earlier, responders said.
+Five Pompton Lakes firefighters in all were inside the Ramapo Avenue home when it blew just hours earlier, they said.

 The lone occupant of the home got out OK, said his niece, Amy Azcurra.